What to expect from a

 Finding the Best Garment for You

-Before going for a fitting session, it is essential to talk to your doctor about the right compression garment for you.
+Before going for a Compression Garment Fitting, it is essential to talk to your doctor about the right compression garment for you.
 This is critical since it gives you an idea of the type of compression garment you want and the grade you should get fitted with.

 Normally, there are three compression grades: